koalamer/vsc-labeled-bookmarks/README.md

 # vsc-labeled-bookmarks README

-Bookmarks with customizable icons, organized into groups between which you can switch, keyboard shortcut to most functions.
+Bookmarks with customizable icons, colors, organized into groups between which you can switch, keyboard shortcut for most functions.

 **Important note on using breakpoints:**  Line decorations (in general) seem to interfere with placing breakpoints for debugging.
 To work around this, you can toggle the decorations on and off using `ctrl+alt+b h`.
 All operations still work the same when the decorations are hidden.